tannewt/wa-law.org/bill/2021-22/hb/1336/S.PL/README.md

     b.
 For the provision of wholesale telecommunications services within or without the district's limits**; or**

-**(c) For the provision of retail telecommunications services as authorized by this section**.
+    c. **For the provision of retail telecommunications services as authorized by this section**.

-2. Except as provided in subsection **(8)** of this section, a port district providing wholesale **or retail** telecommunications services under this section shall ensure that rates, terms, and conditions for such services are not unduly or unreasonably discriminatory or preferential.
+2. Except as provided in subsection (8) of this section, a port district providing wholesale **or retail** telecommunications services under this section shall ensure that rates, terms, and conditions for such services are not unduly or unreasonably discriminatory or preferential.
 Rates, terms, and conditions are discriminatory or preferential when a port district offering such rates, terms, and conditions to an entity for wholesale **or retail** telecommunications services does not offer substantially similar rates, terms, and conditions to all other entities seeking substantially similar services.

 3. When a port district establishes a separate utility function for the provision of wholesale **or retail** telecommunications services, it shall account for any and all revenues and expenditures related to its wholesale **or retail** telecommunications facilities and services separately from revenues and expenditures related to its internal telecommunications operations.
 Any revenues received from the provision of wholesale **or retail** telecommunications services must be dedicated to the utility function that includes the provision of wholesale **or retail** telecommunications services for costs incurred to build and maintain the telecommunications facilities until such time as any bonds or other financing instruments executed after June 8, 2000, and used to finance the telecommunications facilities are discharged or retired.